-Beach camping is more difficult in northern California than in the south because the weather is colder - and it's harder to find because much of the northern California coast is rocky, with steep cliffs rather than sandy beaches.
+Beach camping is more difficult in northern California than in the south because the weather is colder - and it's harder to find a place where the sand is good for camping on.
+These are a few places you can try:

 Beach Camping Near Santa Cruz